Draft Day - Assigning shifts on the new schedule

-First there will be surprise, fear or even anger as the news breaks - "We are going to move to a 24/7 schedule."
+First, there will be a surprise, fear or even anger as the news breaks - "We are going to move to a 24/7 schedule."

 Depending on your project's process, the workforce will likely start to experience less and less anxiety along with an increase in anticipation.
 This comes from education; the removal of the speculative or unknown factors associated with a new schedule.

 At this point, you will be narrowing down your final choices.
-Hopefully the workforce has been participating along the way.
-Thing will appear to be "all downhill" from this point.
+Hopefully, the workforce has been participating along the way.
+Things will appear to be "all downhill" from this point.